Gigaspaces/xap-docs/site/content/faq/openspaces-faq.markdown

 ### What is OpenSpaces?

+OpenSpaces is the top layer of **XAP** (e**X**treme **A**pplication **P**latform) - a powerful, scalable In-Memory Data Grid.
+OpenSpaces is a package which wraps the core XAP functionality with a user-friendly Spring-based API, as well as additional patterns which have become common across many users and are now part of the library.
 OpenSpaces is designed to enable scaling-out of stateful applications in a simple way using the [Spring Framework](http://www.springframework.org/).
-It is shipped as an open source initiative from GigaSpaces, and supports the GigaSpaces Space-Based Architecture model out-of-the-box.
+It supports the GigaSpaces [Space-Based Architecture](/product_overview/space-based-architecture.html) out-of-the-box.

 OpenSpaces is useful for Spring users, Service-Oriented Architecture (SOA) and Event-Driven Architecture (EDA) developers, transactional applications, real-time analytics, and Web 2.0 applications.